surveysolutions/docs/content/headquarters/config/server-installation/index.md

 A [captcha](/headquarters/accounts/captcha/) is used to safeguard the application from brute-force attacks on user accounts and for protection of web mode from automatic creation of interviews.
-Setting up a CAPTCHA is described in the corresponding documentation article: [CAPTCHA](/headquarters/config/captcha-setup/).
+Setting up a CAPTCHA is described in the corresponding documentation article: [CAPTCHA Setup](/headquarters/config/captcha-setup/).

 #### Google maps {#googlemaps}